Am I a Good Candidate for Gynecomastia (Male Breast Reduction Surgery)?

 Posted on July 6, 2017 under Gynecomastia

 Gynecomastia or male breast reduction is a cosmetic surgery procedure to reduce over-grown breasts in men.
 The condition of enlarged breasts in males may occur in adolescence or even in adulthood.
-Genetic factors, hormonal imbalances, prolonged use of certain medications or some diseases may be the cause behind this problem.
-Apart from aesthetic concerns, over-sized male breasts may also cause emotional challenges for the patient.
+Genetic factors, hormonal imbalances, prolonged use of certain medications, or some diseases may be the cause of this problem.
+Apart from aesthetic concerns, oversized male breasts may also cause emotional challenges for the patient.

 What Constitutes Gynecomastia?